-Randall’s score for the play The Dangers of Electric Lighting premiered in October 2011 at Luna Stage, and was hailed by The New York Times for its “effective pulsating quality”.
-His other operatic and theatrical works include Cocktails (Circle East Theater), Usher, Falling (Opera Vindaloo Festival), and the video opera The Woman in the Green Coat (Edinburgh Fringe Festival).
-Non-theatrical works include commissions for Albany Symphony Orchestra’s Dogs of Desire, Mirror Visions Ensemble, Composer’s Voice, and baritone Marcus DeLoach.
+His choral work Remain, a found text setting of a Know-Your-Rights immigration pamphlet, was commissioned and premiered at Cooper Union in 2018 by the 120-voice chorus MasterVoices.
+Other dramatic works include The Dangers of Electric Lighting (Luna Stage), Usher, Falling (Opera Vindaloo Festival), and the video opera The Woman in the Green Coat (Edinburgh Fringe Festival).
+Non-theatrical works include commissions for Albany Symphony Orchestra’s Dogs of Desire, Mirror Visions Ensemble, the Composer’s Voice, baritone Marcus DeLoach, and violinist Conway Kuo.

-He frequently works as a musical dramaturge, musical supervisor, musical director, and pianist, specializing in new operatic, experimental, or jazz-oriented scores.
-He was an advisor on the recent Broadway revival of Porgy and Bess to musical adapter Diedre Murray and has worked on many of Diedre’s other music-theatre pieces, as well as works by composers Leroy Jenkins, Kirsten Childs, Rachel Portman, Will Todd, and others.
+Randall frequently works as a musical dramaturge, musical supervisor, musical director, and pianist, specializing in new operatic, experimental, or jazz-oriented scores.
+He was an advisor on the Broadway revival of Porgy and Bess to musical adapter Diedre Murray, and has worked on many of Diedre’s other music-theatre pieces, as well as works by composers Anthony Davis, Leroy Jenkins, Kirsten Childs, Rachel Portman, Fred Ho, and Will Todd.

-He is a graduate of Harvard University, Cambridge University, and New York University's Graduate Musical Theatre Writing Program, where he is now a full-time faculty member and Resident Composer.
-His teachers include Anthony Davis, Mark Adamo, and Wadada Leo Smith.
-A Staten Island native and Jeopardy! champion, he lives in New York City.
+Randall is a graduate of Harvard University, Cambridge University, and NYU/Tisch’s Graduate Musical Theatre Writing Program, where he is now an Associate Arts Professor and runs the GMTWP Opera Lab.
+He is a Staten Island native and Jeopardy!
+Champion.